frederic-perez/AmE-dictionary/data/dictionary.md

 __cherry bomb__ _n_ :camera: A red, ball-shaped firecracker that explodes with a loud bang.
 __cherry pick__ _v_ (cherrypick)
 __cherry picker__ _n_
-__cherub__ _n_ /CHER-uhb/ [:scroll: From Latin cherubim, from Greek kheroubin, from Hebrew kerubim.
+__cherub__ _n_ :two: /ˈtʃɛr əb/ /CHER-uhb/ [:scroll: From Latin cherubim, from Greek kheroubin, from Hebrew kerubim.
 Ultimately from the Semitic root krb (to praise).]
 A person, especially a child, with a sweet innocent appearance.
 __cherubic__ _adj_ /chuh-ROO-bik/ Having a sweet, innocent appearance.
 __chestnut__ _n_ :five::mute:[ches~~t~~nut]:hammer: _He uttered memorable chestnuts._
 __chevachee__ _n_ /shuh-vuh-CHEE/SHAY/ [:scroll: From French chevauchée (ride), from cheval (horse), from Latin caballus (horse)] An expedition, raid, or campaign.